 10. Set the theme

-Since there are no automated tools known to migrate design, it’s much easier for you just to choose a new theme for your WordPress website than try to adapt the previous one.
+Since there are no automated tools known to migrate design, it’s much easier for you just to choose a new theme for your WordPress website than trying to adapt the previous one.

 11. Change website description and tagline